mbenucci/Dv_feeding_trials/README.md

 # Dv_feeding_trials
-Chapter 2 - Dv feeding trials and field test
+This repositopry contains the data analysis utilised in the "Chapter 2 - Detecting molecular trophic interactions of Dikerogammarus villosus in feeding experiments and field samples in the UK." of the PhD Thesis by M.Benucci